Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

         -   Alternatively view the MAC Address table on the management switch the BMC is cabled to.

             1. Determine the alias of the management switch the BMC is connected to:

                 ```bash
                 ncn-m# cray sls hardware describe $MGMT_SWITCH --format json | jq .ExtraProperties.Aliases[] -r
                 ```

                 Example output:

-                ```
+                ```text
                 sw-leaf-001
                 ```

             2. SSH into the management switch the BMC is connected to:

-                ```
+                ```bash
                 ssh admin@sw-leaf-001.hmn
                 ```

             3. Locate the switch port the BMC is connected to record the MAC Address.
-Int he commands below change the value of `1/1/39` to match the BMC switch port number (The BMC Switch port number is the `J` value in the in the MgmtSwitchConnector xname `xXwWjJ`).
+In the commands below change the value of `1/1/39` to match the BMC switch port number (The BMC Switch port number is the `J` value in the in the MgmtSwitchConnector xname `xXwWjJ`).
                 > For example with the following `$MGMT_SWITCH_CONNECTOR` value:
                 > ```bash
                 > ncn-m# echo $MGMT_SWITCH_CONNECTOR